Overview of connectors for canvas apps

-- All types of implicitly shared connection work such as action and tabular.
+- All types of implicitly shared connections work such as action and tabular.

 - Server and database names are hidden in network traces but visible in the consent dialog.
-Column names are not hidden.
+Column names aren't hidden.

 - Action based connectors limit based on the specific API being used in the application.

 - Warnings are still enabled in sharing.
 The warning around implicitly shared connections still warns while in private preview.
 However, your connection with this feature is secure – despite the warning.